Skip to content ↓

 Looking ahead:

-• Maths: Continuing with the topic of fractions, moving on afterwards to decimals.
-Again, making sure Times Tables Rock Stars (TTRS) exposure is incorporated in some aspect of the day.
+• Maths: Moving onto the topic of Money and Time, ensuring Times Tables Rock Stars (TTRS) exposure is incorporated in some aspect of the day.

-• P.E.: Handball with Mrs Bell and Stevenage, and OAA (Outdoor Adventure Activities) with Mrs Bissmire.
+• P.E.: Fitness with Mr Mali, and Dodgeball with Mrs Bissmire.